shjwjan/Metal-Ball-Detection-Straight-Warp-Estimation/README.md

 # Metal-Ball-Detection-Straight-Warp-Estimation
-This project uses YOLO to realize metal ball detection/straight warp estimation, and the measured results are very good, suitable for steel ball detection in industry.
+This project uses YOLO to realize metal ball detection / diameter estimation, the measured results are very good, suitable for industrial steel ball detection.